readersclub/opensource-networking-technologies/Chapter2.md

 OpenStack only requests the network controller (in this case OpenDaylight) to create a virtual network.
 It is the network controller’s job to translate this request into networking tasks, and find out which network devices (virtual or physical) are in the transit path between the five virtual machines.
 After it finds the relevant network devices, it will start programming their forwarding tables using the southbound protocols (such as OpenFlow, SNMP, NETCONF or CLI).

-**Orchestration, Management, Policy Layer** is where most NFV (Network Function Virtualization) management platforms are operating.
+**Orchestration, Management, Policy Layer** is where most __NFV (Network Function Virtualization)__  agement platforms are operating.
 Orchestration tools such as Open Source MANO, Open Security Controller, Akraino Edge Stack, ONAP, and Apache ARIA TOSCA are automation platforms that can create virtual network functions and infrastructure.

 Orchestration Platforms Communicate with Network Controller and Cloud Management Layers
 ![image](https://user-images.githubusercontent.com/414141/81555108-a2e59d80-93a7-11ea-9803-6374fdbc952d.png)